William Arrol

 The legacy of Sir William Arrol can be seen in the many bridges, cranes and engineering workshops that are still in existence with many still in use: in particular the Forth Bridge, Tower Bridge and Tay Bridge.
 Sir William created a company which continued, long after his death, to produce and construct "Arrol built" bridges, buildings and cranes that were exported worldwide.

 Some surviving examples of his work have become world icons of engineering.
-The Forth Bridge and Clydebank's Titan crane are classed as World Civil Engineering Landmarks by the American Societies of Civil and Mechanical Engineers.
+The Forth Bridge is a UNESCO World Heritage Site and The Forth Bridge and Clydebank's Titan crane are classed as International Civil Engineering Landmarks by the American Societies of Civil and Mechanical Engineers.

 More Information